 Before you can apply to get divorced, you must have been married for at least one year and there are generally three steps in the divorce process.
 We will explain what is required at each one.

-The first step in the divorce process is to complete and file a 'divorce petition' referred to as a 'Divorce/judicial separation petition (Form D8)' and, if you have children under the age of 16 (or under 18 and in full-time education or vocational training), a 'Statement for arrangements for children (Form D8A)'.
+The first step in the divorce process is to complete and file a 'divorce petition' referred to as a 'Divorce/judicial separation petition (Form D8)'.
 The divorce petition needs to be completed by the 'petitioner' (the person starting the divorce) and sent to the court in your area that deals with divorces.
 The petitioner's husband or wife is known as the 'respondent'.

 In the divorce petition you will need to make clear the reasons why you want to end the marriage.
 Although commonly referred to as 'grounds for divorce', by law there is only one 'ground' on which you can end your marriage and that is that the marriage has 'irretrievably broken down'.
 This means that there is no possibility that you will reconcile with your spouse.